 The TDC limit applies to the cost of developing public housing that is paid for with public housing funds.
 The term "public housing funds" is defined to include funds from: the Capital Fund program, the public housing development program, the Major Reconstruction of Obsolete Projects program, the HOPE VI program, the Choice Neighborhoods program, the Capital Fund Financing program, and Capital Fund Recovery grants.
 Public housing funds may not be used to pay for public housing construction costs and community renewal costs in excess of the TDC limit.
-However, PHAs may request a waiver of the TDC limit for energy conservation purposes, such as integrated utility management, capital planning, and other capital and management activities that maximize energy conservation and efficiency, including green construction and retrofits, such as windows, heating system replacements, wall insulation, site-based generation, advanced energy savings technologies, renewable energy generation, and other such retrofits.
+However, PHAs may request a waiver of the TDC limit for energy conservation purposes, such as integrated utility management, capital planning, and other capital and management activities that maximize energy conservation and efficiency, including green construction, advanced energy savings technologies, renewable energy generation, and other such retrofits.
 In addition, HUD may approve excluding certain extraordinary site costs from the TDC calculation.